jeffijoe/awilix/README.md

   // to access dependencies
   return {
     getUser: (id) => {
-      return db.query(`select * from users where id=${id}`);
+      return db.query(`select * from users where id=${id}`)
     }
-  };
-};
+  }
+}

 container.registerFunction({
   // the `userService` is resolved by
   // invoking the function.
   userService: makeUserService
-});
+})

 // Alright, now we need a database.
 // Let's make that a constructor function.
-// Notice how the dependency is referenced by name directly instead of destructuring an object.
+// Notice how the dependency is referenced by name
+// directly instead of destructuring an object.
-// This is because we register it in "CLASSIC" resolution mode below. function Database(connectionString, timeout) {
+// This is because we register it in "CLASSIC"
+// resolution mode below.
+function Database(connectionString, timeout) {
-  // We can inject plain values as well! this.conn = connectToYourDatabaseSomehow(connectionString, timeout);
+  // We can inject plain values as well! this.conn = connectToYourDatabaseSomehow(connectionString, timeout)
 }

 Database.prototype.query = function(sql) {
   // blah....
-  return this.conn.rawSql(sql);
+  return this.conn.rawSql(sql)
 }

-// We use registerClass because we want it to be called with `new`.
-If we want to use a different resolutionMode we need a different mechanism.
-//container.registerClass({
-//  db: Database
-//})

-// We use register coupled with asClass to override the default resolutionMode yet still construct the class with the 'new' keyword container.register({
+// We use register coupled with asClass to tell Awilix to
+// use `new Database(...)` instead of just `Database(...)`.
+// We also want to use `CLASSIC` resolution mode for this
+// registration.
+Read more about resolution modes below. container.register({
   db: asClass(Database).classic()
 })

-// Lastly we register the connection string,
+// Lastly we register the connection string and timeout values
-// as we need it in the Database constructor. container.registerValue({
+// as we need them in the Database constructor. container.registerValue({
   // We can register things as-is - this is not just
   // limited to strings and numbers, it can be anything,
   // really - they will be passed through directly.
   connectionString: process.env.CONN_STR,
   timeout: 1000
-});
+})

 // We have now wired everything up!
-// Let's use it! (use your imagination with the router thing..) router.get('/api/users/:id', container.resolve('userController').getUser);
+// Let's use it! (use your imagination with the router thing..) router.get('/api/users/:id', container.resolve('userController').getUser)

-// Alternatively..
-router.get('/api/users/:id', container.cradle.userController.getUser);
+// Alternatively, using the `cradle` proxy.. router.get('/api/users/:id', container.cradle.userController.getUser)

 // Using  `container.cradle.userController` is actually the same as calling
 // `container.resolve('userController')` - the cradle is our proxy!
 ```

-That example looks big, but if you extract things to their proper files, it becomes rather elegant!
+That example is rather lengthy, but if you extract things to their proper files it becomes more manageable.

 [Check out a working Koa example!](/examples/koa)

-One last quick note on `CLASSIC` resolution: in order to support named resolution (I.E. not using destructuring to retrieve references) the names of the dependencies must exactly match the registered names of the dependencies.
-Use `resolutionMode` of `PROXY` if you do not want the default `awilix` dependency injection behavior.
-For more information see the `createContainer` section.

 # Lifetime management